zeroknowledgediscovery/zedwiki/reading/Machine Learning Topics.md

 ## Naive Bayes
 * A supervised learning algorithm
-* Applies Bayes’ Theorem using a naive assumption - assumes conditional independence between each pair of features (given value of the class variable)
+# Applies Bayes’ Theorem using a naive assumption - assumes conditional independence between each pair of features (given value of the class variable)
 * Used to classify data based on features
 * For example, classifying emails as spam or not spam

 ## Nearest Neighbor
+* Unsupervised nearest neighbors - manifold learning and spectral clustering
+* Supervised neighbors - classification of data with discrete labels, and regression of data with continuous labels
+* Works by finding the closest predefined number of training samples to a new point, and then predicting a label based on those

+### Brute force

+* Only computes the distances between all pairs of points
+* Classifies new data exclusively through these computed distances

+### KD tree

+* Generates a binary tree structure through the recursive partitioning of data along the data axes provided
+* Computes distances based on the partitions made by the tree as opposed to computing it for each data point, thus reducing the number of distance calculations

+### Ball tree

+* KD Trees only partition data within cartesian axes, so ball trees separate data into a series of nesting hyper-spheres to all for higher dimensions
+* The data is divided into nodes defined by a centroid and radius, and the neighbor search utilizes the triangle inequality for classification

 ## Support Vector Machines